PDF version of the Library Regulations

 3.1 Staff and Students are automatically entitled to Use the Library.
-Visitors from other universities and organisations, and members of the public, are also allowed to Use the Library, provided that they belong to an organisation with which Aston University has an approved co-operation scheme, complete the Registration Form; and supply valid proof of identity.
-Members of the public may apply for up to three one-day reference passes in any twelve-month period, provided that they supply valid proof of identity.
-Persons under 16 years of age may not Use the Library, unless they are accompanied and supervised by someone who is 18 years of age or over.
+Visitors from other universities and organisations, and members of the public, are also allowed to Use the Library, provided that they belong to an organisation with which Aston University has an approved co-operation scheme, meet the criteria of the scheme, complete the Registration Form, and supply valid proof of identity and address.
+Members of the public may apply for up to three one-day reference passes in any twelve-month period, provided that they supply valid proof of identity and address.
+Persons under the age of 18, who are not Staff or Students, are only permitted in the library if they are part of an organised and supervised visit, or if they are accompanied and supervised by a member of Staff or a Student who is visiting for a brief period (e.g. to pay a fine, renew a book or make an enquiry).
 The Director reserves the right to refuse admission to any Visitor, if the circumstances so warrant, including restricting access to Visitors at certain times of the year.
 Animals are not allowed in the library, apart from “Assistance Animals”.

 3.2 Users are expected to familiarise themselves with these Regulations.
 Failure to do so will not count as mitigating circumstances in the event of a breach of Regulations.

 3.3 Users must comply with any request made to them by Designated Staff or University Security Staff in connection with the enforcement of these Regulations.
 Anyone refusing to comply will be asked to leave the Library immediately.